OpenEnergyPlatform/ontology/README.md

 The workflow is described in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) file.
 Please check it out **before** you start working on this project.
 Points that are not clear in the file can be discussed in a [github issue](https://github.com/OpenEnergyPlatform/ontology/issues/new/choose).

 ## Teams tag
+Experts in ontology engineering, economy and energy-system modelling work together to combine domain knowledge with knowledge about how an ontology should be designed.

 If you have a specific question about ontology, modelling or economy (in context of the ontology), you can [tag](https://github.com/OmahaGirlsWhoCode/OmahaGirlsWhoCode/wiki/How-to-tag-someone-in-a-pull-request) one of these team to notify its members that you need their feedback/help.